Killer Queen (video game): Community

 As the cabinet reached more locations across the country, the growth of Killer Queen players happened organically, but not without help from community organizers nationwide.
 Because of the sheer numbers required to play, organizing something more than just one group of friends became necessary to keep a scene alive and thriving.
 Community organizers began coordinating on Facebook and Discord to share best practices, strategies and ways to entice players to join.
 League nights grew from small dedicated groups of friends returning to their local haunt weekly to play into crowded venues with Killer Queen at the center of all the action.

 The stark physical reality of cramming 10 people around two cabinets meant conflict was sure to arise.
 But early on, community organizers prioritized non-toxic play, inviting anyone and everyone to the sticks to help keep the community healthy and grow the player base.
 Active communities grew quickly in Chicago, New York, Portland and many other cities.
-These groups of players didn’t reflect your average gamer, and included a larger than average percentage of female players.
 Competitive play was important, but what organizers soon realized was an inviting player base was more important.
-Star players only lasted as long as their welcome wasn’t worn out, and since the game was in person, side-by-side and face-to-face, the toxicity that plagues many online multiplayer games was engineered out of the communities by diligent organizers.
+Star players only lasted as long as their welcome wasn't worn out, and since the game was in person, side-by-side and face-to-face, the toxicity that plagues many online multiplayer games was engineered out of the communities by diligent organizers.

 As scenes began to grow in cities, players became more and more interested in traveling to play.
 Self-organized, these teams showed up in other cities that hosted a Killer Queen cabinet for a weekend of tournament play in what became the beginnings of a more official competitive scene.